 St. Louis, MO

-Home ► Blog ► Hyland’s Homeopathic Teething Tablets Ingredient Toxic Belladonna Puts Your Child at an Unnecessary Risk Of Injury/Death – CEO Doesn’t Care
+Home ► Blog ► Hyland’s Teething Tablets Ingredient Belladonna Puts Your Child at Risk Of Injury/Death – CEO Doesn’t Care

 Well, not if you are Jay Borneman, owner and CEO of Hyland’s.
 His company has made millions selling a product that has been linked to infant deaths.
 Hyland’s sells teething tablets and gels which contain the active ingredient belladonna.
 These products were designed to soothe babies that are teething.
 Belladonna is a plant-based ingredient that is toxic at certain doses.
 It is nicknamed deadly nightshade and was used as a poison by the Romans.
 This toxin contained in Hyland’s teething gels and tablets was used by innocent parents on their even more innocent babies to deal with the discomfort of teething.
 Every parent knows that urge to find some relief for your baby when they are teething.